kata-ai/grundgesetz-skeleton/docs/index.md

 Since Grundgesetz is a static site generator, you can instantly deploy to any static web host.

 Have an instance of Grundgesetz set up on GitHub?
 You can easily deploy it using the built-in `deploy` task.
-You can also set up a continuous deployment pipeline for hosting providers like [Netlify](https://www.netlify.com/) or [ZEIT Now](https://zeit.co/now).
+You can also set up a continuous deployment pipeline for hosting providers like [Netlify](https://www.netlify.com/) or [Vercel](https://vercel.com).

 ### Blazing Fast